 2. Acropolis Museum#

-Entry: €15 Time needed: 1-2 hours Highlight: The top-floor gallery with Parthenon views
+Entry: €15 Time needed: 1-2 hours Highlight: The top-floor gallery with direct Parthenon views

 3. Ancient Agora#